AdobeDocs/analytics-platform.en/help/report-builder/work-with-filters.md

 1. Search for one or more segments from the Replace with dropdown-menu to add the segment to the **[!UICONTROL Replace with]** list.

-1. Click **[!UICONTROL Apply]**.
+1. Select **[!UICONTROL Apply]**.

 Report Builder updates the list of segments to reflect the replacement.

 ## Define data block segments from cell